JamesWoolfenden/terraform-by-example/docs/lesson1.md

 ## Documentation

-For more on null resource see the hashicorp docs:
+For more on null resource see the Hashicorp docs:
 <https://www.terraform.io/docs/providers/null/resource.html>